ESLT Summer School 2024

 Online edition | 11-13 September 2024

-The seventh annual ESLT Summer School will take place online, bringing together around 25
+The eight annual ESLT Summer School will take place online, bringing together around 25

 translators and educators from across Europe who are passionate about teaching

-literary translation.
-The four-day programme includes a mixture of lectures,
+The three-day programme includes a mixture of lectures,

 School aims to bring together literary translators (at any stage in their